At Sundance, pandemic dramas unfold on screen and off

 At Sundance, pandemic dramas unfold on screen and offNew

 NEW YORK (AP) — The pandemic has transformed the annual Sundance Film Festival into a largely virtual event, but it has also reshaped many of the films that will unspool there.
 The wide majority of Sundance’s films were shot before the arrival of COVID-19.
-But there are numerous films that managed the seemingly impossible feat of making a movie through the crisis, while many of us were worrying about having enough toilet paper.
+But there are numerous films that managed the seemingly impossible feat of making a movie through the crisis.
 Sundance will supply the fullest look yet of moviemaking under the pandemic.
 Even in an independent film world predicated on a can-do spirit, the results are often striking for their resourcefulness.
 Sundance gets underway Thursday.